raysan5/riconpacker/README.md

 `rIconPacker` binaries are completely free for anyone willing to compile it directly from source.

-`rIconPacker Standalone` desktop tool is distributed as freeware.
+`rIconPacker Standalone` desktop tool can be downloaded with a small donation.

 In any case, consider some donation to help the author keep working on software for games development.